-What is the impact and effect of Ghanaian Highlife Music?
+What is the impact and effect of Ghana’s Highlife Music?
 How did it evolve into Hiplife?
 Are the Struggles of Upcoming Musicians a reason why Ghana is losing its sound to Nigeria?
-What are the Effects of Ghanaian Music to the Economy?
+What are the Effects of Ghanaian Music on the Economy?

 My name is Akwesi, a Rising Ghanaian music producer and artiste.
 This is a quest to share and understand the Music Industry in Ghana.

 Highlife Classic Old School – Ghana